fooyin/fooyin/BUILD.md

 ## Building

 1. Using a terminal, switch to the directory where fooyin will be checked out
-2. Clone the fooyin repository: `git clone https://github.com/ludouzi/fooyin.git`
+2. Clone the fooyin repository: `git clone --recurse-submodules https://github.com/ludouzi/fooyin.git`
 3. Switch into the directory: `cd fooyin`
 4. Run CMake to generate a build environment: